 Even the most healthy plants will sometimes succumb to disease, but if you know what to watch out for and how to treat it, you’ll often be able to catch it early and nip it in the bud.
-Here are some of the most common types of plant diseases you’ll come across growing both perennials and annuals, with some examples of specific diseases you’ll want to look out for.

 Many fungi are actually useful to plants, forming symbiotic relationships with them and breaking down organic matter into bioavailable nutrients.
 However, there are also many that are not beneficial to plants, with species that may infect all parts of a plant, from the root to the shoots.
 Pathogenic fungi harm plants through toxins they produce, while others directly feed on plant tissues.

 Pathogenic fungi usually spread in cool, wet conditions, and can take hold with lack of air flow around plants, or even due to the presence of insect hosts (e.g. fungal gnats).
 Management practices include fungicides and cultural management (usually increasing air flow around plants, especially trees).
 Treatment includes fungicidal sulfur, diluted hydrogen peroxide (1-3%), and some people report success with aerated compost tea foliar sprays.
 A homemade fungicide spray can also be made from 4 tbsp. of baking soda, 1 tsp. of gentle soap and 1 gallon of water.
 Do not get this on the soil, and use it sparingly.
 Sprays must be applied at the first signs of disease and reapplied on a 7-10 day cycle, and after rains.